-Tom Brady Will ‘Keep Throwing To’ Jakobi Meyers As Patriots Rookie’s Stock Rises
+NESN

 Meyers’ five receptions against the Jets included a third-down conversion on the game’s opening drive and a 23-yard pickup that helped set up New England’s third touchdown.

-On the former, the former college quarterback sat down in a soft spot in New York’s zone defense to pick up 9 yards on third-and-7.
+On the former, the ex-college quarterback sat down in a soft spot in New York’s zone defense to pick up 9 yards on third-and-7.
 On the latter, he used the same type of nifty footwork he showcased this summer to separate from cornerback Trumaine Johnson in man coverage.

 Meyers’ impact went beyond the numbers, too.
 He also drew two defensive pass interference penalties — both on third down, one in the end zone — and delivered the key block on a Julian Edelman catch-and-run that gained 14 yards on third-and-10.